PKUliujl/GeoPacker/README.md

 # GeoPacker
-GeoPacker is a tool package using a simplified geometric deep learning coupling ResNet for protein side-chain modeling.
+GeoPacker is a tool package using a simplified geometric deep learning coupled ResNet for protein side-chain modeling.
 Particularly, GeoPacker is suitable for large scale protein sequence design with side chain modeling due to the admirable efficiency and accuracy.

 ![Alt text](https://github.com/PKUliujl/GeoPacker/blob/main/image/3mpcA.png)